MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 <iframe width="760" height="200"
 src="https://deepgreenpermaculture.com/permaculture/permaculture-design-principles/"> </iframe></center>

 <center><b>The 21 Cards on the Ethics and Principles of Bill Mollison as provided on <a href="https://permaculturefundamentals.com">www.Permaculturefundamentals.com</a> by Brett Cooper & Brett Pritchard.
-These are free to download, pr<p class="big">
+These are free to download, print and use for educational purposes and are an incredibly useful resource in summarising Permaculture to the uninitiated and prompts for those a little more experienced too<p class="big">

 <center><img src="https://cdn.discordapp.com/attachments/781969288642560041/807699026723864606/Cover.jpg" alt="Mollison's Permaculture Ethics & Design Principles" width="760" height="516.1"><p class="big">